jhudsl/tidyversecourse/docs/02-get-data.md

 ### `haven`

-Perhaps you or your collaborators use other types of statistical software such as [SPSS](https://en.wikipedia.org/wiki/SPSS), [Stata](https://en.wikipedia.org/wiki/Stata), and [SAS](https://en.wikipedia.org/wiki/SAS_(software)).
+Perhaps you or your collaborators use other types of statistical software such as [SAS](https://en.wikipedia.org/wiki/SAS_(software)), [SPSS](https://en.wikipedia.org/wiki/SPSS), and [Stata](https://en.wikipedia.org/wiki/Stata).
 Files supported by these software packages can be imported into R and exported from R using the `haven` package.

-As an example we will first write files for each of these software packages and then read them.
+As an example, we will first write files for each of these software packages and then read them.
 The data needs to be in a data frame format and spaces and punctuation in variable names will cause issues.
 We will use the Toy Story character data frame that we created earlier for this example.
 Note that we are using the `here` package that was described in the introduction to save our files in a directory called `data` which is a subdirectory of the directory in which the `.Rproj` file is located.

 ```r